hadabot/hadabot_main/content/p11/README.md

 ## Misc

-To send Nav2 goal using the ros2 cli
+To send a Nav2 goal pose of (1m,1m) facing direct east, using the ros2 cli
 ```
 ros2 action send_goal /navigate_to_pose nav2_msgs/action/NavigateToPose "
 {